-Born at Montreal, Quebec around 1912, son of J. O. Brunet, he came to St. Boniface as a child where he attended Provencher School and St. Boniface College.
+Born at Montreal, Quebec on 3 May 1909, son of Joseph Olivier Brunet and Emilia ?, he came to St. Boniface as a child where he attended Provencher School and St. Boniface College.
 He studied theology for four years at the Grand Seminaire at Montreal and at Gravelbourg, Saskatchewan.
 Ordained as a priest in 1933, he served at Sioux Lookout (Ontario) and at St. Paul’s Roman Catholic Church at Starbuck (1936-1945).
 He helped to establish the Starbuck Credit Union (1940) and was the founding President of the Manitoba Sugar Beet Producers’ Association (1940-1941).
 In 1945, he was transferred to a church at Ste.
 Elizabeth.
 He was killed in a collision with a train near Whitemouth on 13 October 1948 and was buried in the St. Boniface Cathedral Cemetery.

 “Three injured at crossings,” Winnipeg Tribune, 13 October 1948, page 1.